DEX-Company/koi-clj/doc/clojureimpl.md

 `config.edn` maintains a list of operations.
 On startup, Koi will

-- registers the metadata for each operation using an Agent.
+- register the metadata for each operation using an Agent.
 - register a rest endpoint corresponding to the ID of the operation.